-The British Library’s Stein collection contains more than 1000 copies of the Lotus Sutra, which were brought back by Sir Marc Aurel Stein from the Library Cave (Cave 17) at the Mogao Caves near Dunhuang, in the present-day Gansu Province in China.
+The British Library’s Stein collection contains more than 1000 copies of the Lotus Sutra in Chinese, which were brought back by Sir Marc Aurel Stein from the Library Cave (Cave 17) at the Mogao Caves near Dunhuang, in the present-day Gansu Province in China.

 While a small amount of the Lotus Sutra manuscripts have been digitised and can be found on the International Dunhuang Project website, the majority is currently unavailable online.
 With a generous grant from the Bei Shan Tang Foundation in Hong Kong, the British Library has started work to enable free worldwide digital access to this significant collection.